grum-tez/archetype-docs/docs/reference/declarations/external-contract.md

 ## Michelson

-It is also possible to import Michelson contract.
+It is also possible to import a Michelson contract.

 Consider the following Michelson contract that provides one entrypoint that takes a [`nat`](/docs/reference/types#nat) parameter: